Energy and physicality. There is nothing like it.

 All day everyday I drank herbal tea with honey, lemon and Manuka Honey.
 If you haven’t heard of Manuka Honey, look it up.
 It is raw and possesses anti-fungal properties.
 Great for proactive combat in winter illness, and life in general.
 And although this honey is not inexpensive, a little goes a long way.

-If I needed a jolt of caffeine, I drank Yerba Mate green tea.
+If I needed a jolt of caffeine I drank Yerba Mate green tea.
 I did not drink coffee at all during my recovery – with one exception.
-The day I bust loose at the end of week one, I did pop into my favourite West Van coffee shop, Crema, to grab something – likely an almond dirty chai latte.
-It didn’t make me feel horrible, but it didn’t make me feel good.
+The day I bust loose at the end of week one, I did pop into my favourite coffee shop to grab something – likely an almond dirty chai latte.
+It didn’t make me feel horrible, but it didn’t make me feel great.

 One note, adding in either an avocado or banana (to any smoothie/green smoothie, etc.), will thicken the viscosity right up.

 One also cannot go wrong with raw cold pressed juice for the special occasions where I felt I need a little true and extra vitality.
 The super babes at The Juicery came to the rescue in literal delivery, because at this point – still no driving.